quantitative-finance-warwick-2024-2025/group_project_test/README.md

 # IB9JHO Group Project

-hello, these are my changes
+hello these are different changes.

 This is a blank template for your group to implement your project in the IB9JHO environment.